 Who uses cost-plus pricing

 Cost-plus pricing doesn’t answer e-commerce business objectives and needs.
-That’s why many traditional fashion retailers dropped this strategy and moved on to more competitive strategies while transforming to digital.
+That’s why many businesses formerly using this strategy dropped it and moved on to more competitive strategies while transforming to digital.

 Let’s explain why it damages a company’s competitive strength.

 Say our store sells consumer electronics.
 After calculating the costs, the owner adds a 50% markup.
 Why not?
-Since she doesn’t track competitor prices, she doesn’t know where her prices stand.
+Since she doesn’t track competitor prices, she doesn’t know where her prices stand against competitors’.

 Let’s put ourselves in consumers’ shoes.
 Which store would you prefer?

 We thought so.
-That’s why pricing based solely on costs hurts your business more than you imagine.
+A pricing strategy based solely on costs hurts your business more than you imagine.

 Merge it with other pricing strategies